By default, there are no Monitored Tokens. This means that the system monitors

 However, after adding tokens to Monitored Tokens, the Monitored Tokens scope is

-set to SELECTED by default, which means only the provided tokens will be
+set to SELECTED by default, which means only the provided tokens are returned in

-returned in the above APIs and callbacks.
-To revert to monitoring all tokens,
+the preceding APIs and callbacks.
+To revert to monitoring all tokens, call

 PUT /config/entity/monitoredTokens/scope